 Yes, that photo above really is where they play.
 Concrete, chain link fence, and the basketball hoop supports that occasionally became defenders.
 I should mention that Liverpool is a school district that is not flush with cash, but they are pretty well funded and do take care of both students and athletes.
 For example, in my time there, I saw one of the early turf fields go in, complete with an instant replay scoreboard, a totally redone technology & arts wing, as well as several other improvements around the school.
 Much of this was paid for by outside donations at the time.

 Overall, Liverpool is a somewhat typical middle class suburb.
 While there are certainly families with plenty of disposable income, there are also many without.
-So while the school does provide many resources, a state of the art lacrosse setup is not going to be one of them.
+So while the school does provide many resources, a state of the art box lacrosse facility is not going to be one of them.
 So how did this come about?

 I spoke with John Sardella, who has been involved with Liverpool lacrosse for quite awhile and became the driving force behind the effort to bring a true box to Liverpool.
 It all started close to 18 years ago when a former Liverpool player passed away, and left a donation to the program to build a lacrosse arena.
 Unfortunately, this generous gift was well short of the $50,000 needed to build a pressure treated lumber box.